New babies and young children: support in Queensland

 If you’re breastfeeding and need help, trained volunteer counsellors can give you reassurance, information and advice about breastfeeding and how to overcome common breastfeeding difficulties.
 Phone the National Breastfeeding Helpline on 1800 686 268 (1800 MUM 2 MUM), 7 days, 24 hours.
 You can also connect with your local ABA group.

 Child and baby health clinics

 The Queensland Government provides free health services, parenting information and support for families of children aged 0-12 years through drop-in services and clinics.
 There’s also a Child Health Line staffed by child and family health nurses.
-Phone 13 HEALTH (134 325), 7 days a week, 24 hours.
+Phone 1343 2584 (13 HEALTH), 7 days, 24 hours.

 Ellen Barron Family Centre